S365376-Damian/Map_Frontend/README.md

-# Accessibility Map - Frontend
+# SafeMap - Frontend

-A React-based web application for accessibility mapping and safe navigation for people with disabilities.
+A React-based web application for SafeMapping and safe navigation for people with disabilities.

 ## Features